schw4b/DGM/README.md

     [6,] -353.6734 -348.1476 -329.9119 -359.3472 -346.9735 -348.4044 -355.495 -347.4541 -337.3578 -333.6073 -353.8772 -349.6878 -346.9843 -358.2056 -341.7462 -355.5821
     [7,]    0.5000    0.7300    0.6800    0.7700    0.7600    0.7800    0.800    0.7900    0.7300    0.7700    0.8100    0.7900    0.8300    0.8400    0.7800    0.8300

 The columns are the 16 different models.
-First row indicates model number, rows 2-5 the parents, row 6 the model evidence, a log likelihood, and row 7 the discount factor delta, reflecting the smoothness of the time-varying regression coefficent (theta).
-To get the winning model, we simply maximaze across model evidence.
+First row indicates model number, rows 2-5 the parents, row 6 the model evidence, a log likelihood, and row 7 the discount factor delta, reflecting the smoothness of the time-varying regression coefficient (theta).
+To get the winning model, we simply maximize across model evidence.

     which.max(result$model.store[6,])
     [1] 3